 - 1 lb. raw almonds

 - If you have time, warm the almonds in the oven on a baking sheet at 250 degrees for about ten minutes.

 - Turn on and grind for about 5 minutes.
 When the almonds start to climb up/stick to the sides, begin pushing them down with a spatula or wooden spoon every couple of minutes.

 - Continue this way for an additional 10 minutes, or until almonds turn into a creamy buttery consistency.

-- Store in the fridge for one month.
+- Store in the fridge for up to one month.